saebyn/django-flag/README.md

 {% flag an_object 0 user.is_staff %}
 ```

+When the status is updated, the flagger is saved as the last moderator (`moderator` field in the `FlaggedContent` model)

 ### Tests

 *django-flag* is fully tested.
 Just run `manage.py test flag` in your project.